At a glance: quick planning info for Deadvlei and Sossusvlei

 The skeleton trees in Deadvlei

-In the Sossusvlei area there are several of these dried-out salt and/or clay pans where you can see the dry, cracked ground with the skeleton trees and bright orange sand dunes in the background.
+In the Sossusvlei area, there are several of these dried-out salt and/or clay pans where I saw the dry, cracked ground with the skeleton trees and bright orange sand dunes in the background.

-Deadvlei is the most iconic one, given the contrast between the white/beige clay ground and the rich hues of the sand dunes around it.
-It’s just super interesting to see white, which isn’t a color that you’ll be seeing enough of in the never-ending desert.
+Deadvlei is the most iconic one, given the contrast between the white clay pan and the rich hues of the steep sand dunes around it.
+It’s just super interesting to see white, which isn’t a color I was seeing enough of in the never-ending desert landscape.
 Man, the life really gets sucked out of me in the desert!
-But I’m a strong, resilient and handsome man, I can do this!
+But I’m a strong, resilient, and handsome man, I can do this!

 Follow the signs to the individual destinations in Sossusvlei

-Closeby is Sossusvlei, which is a salt and clay pan.
+Close by is Sossusvlei, which is a salt and clay pan.
 Again, dead trees, lots of sand, maybe an oryx or two.
+Don’t be confused: Sossusvlei is the name of the whole area AND of a specific vleis (salt pan).
+So be sure to see Sossusvlei in Sossusvlei

-Those skeleton trees in all the vleis used to be camel thorn trees, but about 600 years ago, when all the water dried out, the trees died and have since then been so scorched by the sun, they don’t even decay, rather choosing to endlessly pose for your photos.
+Fun fact: Those skeleton trees in all the vleis used to be camel thorn trees, but about 600 years ago, when all the water dried out, the trees died and have since then been so scorched by the sun, they don’t even decay in this dry climate, rather deciding to endlessly pose for your photos.

 This is me, posing for my photo